 Parallel communication channels and messaging in cascade desynchronize partners’ systems of record which create delays, errors and business frictions.
 In Supply chain, invoicing error rates per company range from 2% to 30% for example.
 With no consensus on a single version of the truth, B2B ecosystems endure costly manual reconciliations,painto pass audits and to produce compliance reporting.

-However, EDI and one-to-one technologies continues to pose several challenges and limitations that enterprises must contend with.
-A growing number of CIOs and enterprise architects are looking at blockchain technologies to prepare their infrastructure for a modern B2B world created by N-to-N consensus.
+A growing number of CIOs and enterprise architects are looking at blockchain technologies to upgrade their B2B infrastructure and stay competitive in a modern world driven by the digital experience.

-It’s important to note that not all blockchain platforms are alike, however.
-Enterprises have already changed focus from public blockchains, like Bitcoin or Ethereum, to private blockchains (aka distributed ledger technologies).
+It’s important to note that even if all blockchain platforms create N-to-N consensus by distributing a ledger of processed transactions, they aren’t alike, however.
+Businesses have already changed focus from cryptocurrencies or public blockchains, like Bitcoin or Ethereum, to enterprise or permissioned blockchains.

-We invite you to learn more about how our unique platform can help you augment your existing infrastructure, create new B2B services and be prepared for modern B2B.
+We invite you to learn more about how Atlas can create, replace or augment your B2B infrastructure.